Which mobile provider is best for holidays?

 We surveyed more than 3,000 British holidaymakers to discover their favourite destinations for a trip overseas.
 If you're travelling outside Europe, and are therefore not covered by the new regulations, there’s a massive difference in how much you could end up paying for calls and data, depending on your provider.

-Use the interactive world map below to view the costs of calls per minute for the top XX most popular destinations by provider.
+Use the interactive world map below to view the costs of calls per minute for the top 10 most popular destinations by provider.

 The most popular overseas destination outside Europe was the US.
 Prices for calls when roaming here varied from £1.50 per minute (Virgin Mobile) to 80p (Sky).
 Canada and Barbados – two other popular destinations from our list, were the most expensive for roaming calls, ranging from £5 per minute if you’re with ID Mobile, down to 80p with Sky.